By Mike Kocsis | 10 minutes read | Last updated: August 14, 2025 Categories: Testosterone

 It is a pill-like structure that is implanted under the skin through a minor procedure.
 A single pellet can last from three to six months.
 Since it involves skin breakage, it may result in skin infection and scarring.

-If TRT is the right treatment for you, a professional hormone health specialist will guide you throughout your treatment in a way that avoids potential side effects.
+If TRT is the right treatment for you, a professional hormone health specialist will guide you throughout your testosterone deficiency treatment in a way that avoids potential side effects.

 Is there any other way to increase testosterone?

-If your low T is due to stress, lack of sleep and similar issues, improving your lifestyle may boost your testosterone levels naturally.
+If your low testosterone levels are due to stress, lack of sleep or any other similar issues, improving your lifestyle may help boost them naturally.
 But if the cause is a medical condition like hypogonadism, TRT is the most effective solution.

 How long will TRT take to show its effects?